-- Firmware Version This field shows the installed version of the firmware. - Administrator Password Enter the password you want to use into the "Password Change" field and re-enter it into the "Password Confirm" field for confirmation.
-Be sure that the password is less than 64 characters long and without any special characters or spaces. - WAN MAC Change The WAN MAC address can be changed from the original values if necessary.
-Some ISPs require users to change the WAN MAC address to a registered one when users change their access equipment. - Remote Management Check "Enable" to allow you to configure the Advanced Wireless 11g Router from the WAN side.
-To access the setting page from the external side, enter "http://<WAN IP Address>:8080" into the web browser address bar and press the "Enter" key. - MTU Check Enable if you want to set a maximum limitation for incoming and outgoing packet size.
-Enter the maximum packet size you wish to set in the "Size" column. - Reset Device Select "Yes" if you want to clear a connection, reboot, and re-initialize the unit without affecting any of your configuration setting. - Factory Defaults Select "Yes" if you want to return all the router's current settings to their factory defaults.
+Administrator Password: Enter the password you want to use into the "Password Change" field and re-enter it into the "Password Confirm" field for confirmation.
+Be sure that the password is less than 64 characters long and without any special characters or spaces SNMP Function: As with the Password, SNMP community allows authorized persons to access this router through the SNMP Management tool.
+The Wireless Router provides three fields to enter these communities.
+The default words Public and Private are well-known communities that allow authorized persons who know the IP Address of this router to access the read-only information about this router or have the authority to change the configuration.
+Also, the administrator can define any specific community and configure its limits as Read-Only or Read-Write from the right side drop-down box.
+WAN MAC Change: The WAN MAC address can be changed from the original values if necessary.
+Some ISPs require users to change the WAN MAC address to a registered one when users change their access equipment.
+External Admin.: Check "Enable" to allow you to configure the High-Performance Wireless Router from the WAN side.
+To access the setting page from the external side, enter "http://<wan address="" ip="">:8080"</wan> into the web browser address bar and press the " Enter' key.
+MTU: Check Enable if you want to set a maximum limitation for incoming and outgoing packet size.
+Enter the maximum packet size you wish to set in the "Size" column.
+Block WAN Request: To prevent hacker intruding your network, check the Enable option to enable this function to reject all the unauthorized requests from WAN side.
+IPSec Pass Through: Check the Enable to allow the IPSec packets to pass through the Wireless Router if there is LAN PC using IPSec for data communication with other Internet device.
+PPTP Pass Through: Check the Enable to allow the PPTP packets to pass through the Wireless Router if there is LAN PC using PPTP for data communication with other Internet device.
+PPPoE Pass Through: Check the Enable to allow the PPPoE packets to pass through the Wireless Router if there is LAN PC using PPPoE for data communication with other Internet device.
+Remote Upgrade: Check Enable if you want to allow the authorized remote users to upgrade firmware from WAN side.

+Reset Device: Select "Yes" if you want to clear a connection, reboot, and re-initialize the unit without affecting any of your configuration setting.
+Factory Defaults: Select "Yes" if you want to return all the router's current settings to their factory defaults.
 Note that do not restore the factory defaults unless it is absolutely necessary.
+Apply: Click this button after making any changes for activating the settings.
+Undo: Click this button if you are not satisfied with the settings in this page before clicking Apply.

-4-6 Status Monitor
+Status Monitor